dirkkelly/dirkkelly/content/survive/sunday-service/a-seat-at-the-table-2018-03-18.md

 ---
-title: "Sunday Service - A Seat at the Table"
+title: Sunday Service - A Seat at the Table
-subtitle: "In our current society we give others a seat at the table, and then teach them to concentrate power and dominate their group."
+subtitle: In our current society we give others a seat at the table, and then teach them to concentrate power and dominate their group.
-date: 2018-03-18T14:45:15-04:00
+date: 2018-03-18 14:45:15 -0400
 tags:
 - service
 - justice